polygonplanet/chillout/README.md

 Each iteration adds delay if the processing is heavy to maintain the CPU stability.
 Iterate without delay if processing is fast.
 Therefore, it will realize friendly processing for your machine.
-It can execute JavaScript without "Warning: Unresponsive Script" alert in browser.
+It can execute JavaScript without "Warning: Unresponsive Script" alert in the browser.

 You can use it in any JavaScript environment (Browser, Electron, Node.js).